New York Based Unauthorized Trading Attorneys

 The Financial Industry Regulatory Authority (FINRA) is an independent agency that sets forth rules that are imposed on brokers and brokerage firms.
 FINRA Rule 3260 prohibits a broker from exercising discretionary power over an investor’s account unless the investor has given the broker written authorization to do so.
-Absent written authorization to make discretionary trades, a broker must discuss a trade with his or her client and obtain the client’s consent prior to conducting any trades.
+Absent written authorization to make discretionary trades, a broker must discuss any trades with their client and obtain the client’s consent prior to conducting any trades.
 Rule 3260 also requires brokerage firms to approve any discretionary accounts and review an account at regular intervals to ensure that the transactions are not excessive.

 FINRA Rule 4512 requires brokers to keep a record of anyone who has discretionary authority over an account to avoid unauthorized trading.
 Furthermore, FINRA Rule 2020 and Securities Exchange Commission (SEC) Rule 10b-5 bar brokers from conducting any transactions by fraudulent, deceptive, or manipulative means.
 Unauthorized trading is considered a violation of these rules, due to its fraudulent nature.